Publishing to the Apple TV App Store

 With the distribution build completed, you are ready to submit your iOS application to Apple for review and release on the App Store.

-The archive workflow in Xamarin Studio will open Application Loader automatically, once you have saved the
+The archive workflow in Visual Studio for Mac will open Application Loader automatically, once you have saved the

 Select Deliver Your App and click the Choose button: